zitadel/zitadel/docs/docs/legal/support-services.md

 2. For urgent needs, the client may escalate directly by calling +41 43 456 84 69 and emailing to hi@caos.ch.
 A manager will review the request and provide response within one business day.

 If we fail to provide a response to the escalation, you will be entitled to service credits.
 For every 15 minutes exceeding the state objective, 1 day will be added as extension to the current term.

-### Termination and downgrade of subscription

-If the customer decides to terminate, or downgrade the a ZITADEL Cloud subscription, the customer may continue to use the software products, but the support level will be adjusted according to the new ZITADEL Cloud Subscription Plan.
-This does not apply for self-hosted units where customer booked Support Services.
-CAOS does not provide support on per-issue-basis.

-## Trainings